fabnicol/ubuntu4mercury/README.md

     sudo docker pull fabnicol/ubuntu4mercury:latest

-The Docker hub image will probably not be updated as frequently as the Release section of this repository.
+The Docker Hub image will probably not be updated as frequently as the Release section of this repository.
 Please read further to build the image from scratch.